 These watercolor techniques for kids are exciting and interesting alternatives to basic watercolor painting.
-The ideas include combining watercolor painting with salt, rubbing alcohol, different resist methods, and more!
+You’ll want to try all seven!

 We’ve also used watercolors on poster board and tag board and it works okay.

 If you want even more information on paper, we have a whole post on choosing paper for children’s art.